 But at the same time, Anoushka also followed paths of her own: She continued to attach importance to tricky melodic runs in her playing, but parallel to this she developed a special fondness for the sitar's low register, supplemented by effective rhythms in the right hand.
 Thus the personal style evolved that marks her playing to this day.

 »I have the greatest of respect for every culture.
 I don't want to use any of them as mere trimming of my own music.«

 After releasing her first works in the Indian classical mode, on the albums that followed Anoushka Shankar went on to extend the facets of her music in just about every stylistic direction imaginable. »I have the greatest of respect for every culture, so I don't want to use any of them as mere trimming for my own music«.

 »When I do crossover music I try to retain as much of the Indian side as possible and stay respectful to the mood of the Raga, and when I enter the other tradition I have always in mind to giving it the same quality of respect.
 And I think it’s very different to make a choice in the course of creating a new and different piece of music than not knowing what you’re doing.
 At first there has to be a lot of understanding.«

 Her projects of the last fifteen years show Anoushka Shankar to be a global artist in the truest sense of the word, from musical cooperations with pop stars like Sting or her half-sister Norah Jones to albums made with Andalusian Flamenco ensembles or with London DJs and producers of electronic music.
-And this enormous range is reflected in the list of artists and musical companions that she has invited to take part in her »Reflektor« weekend at the Elbphilharmonie.
+And this enormous range is reflected in the list of artists and musical companions that she will invite to take part in her »Reflektor« weekend at the Elbphilharmonie.

 Text: Stefan Franzen, last updated: 13.11.2020